perrinwdavidson/four_box_model/README.md

 \end{align}
 ```
 # Model Formulation
 We assume steady-state, instead of using an interative solver as is done by Sarmiento and Toggweiler (1984), which allows us to set the LHS of the above equations to 0 and solve for our concentrations in each box.
-This allows for a simulataneously solution of matrices of the form:
+This allows for a simulataneous solution of matrices of the form:
 ```math
 Ax=b,
 ```